bnm3k/old-blog/content/posts/06_joins_p2/index.md

 Next, the **Network Model** was proposed.
 In jest, the thinking probably went like this: what if we took the hierarchical structure, and simply allowed for children nodes to have multiple parents - voila! many-to-many relationships.
 I mean, it's a straight forward solution, one that I could see myself blurting out.
 And just like the Hierarchical mode, this too had explicit links between the records that you'd use to traverse the data.
 However, by solving this one specific problem (the many-to-many relationships), the Network Model opened up a whole can of worms.
 For one, how exactly do you query such a database in a way that's straightforward and maintenable; for all its shortcomings, at least with the hierachical model, you had a definite path to the desired record.
 There were other additional factors that held back application and database developers from adopting the network model and for a while the hierarchical model remained dominant.

 That was until the **relational model** was introduced.
 It's such a simple and straightforward model, almost too simple: entities are represented as rows in a table, and each column of the table represents an attribute of the given entity, basically spreadsheets (air-quotes) on steroids.
-There are **no** links which the application developer has to explicitly traverse so as to get the data: instead, the developer writes a query that lays out the 'shape' of the data that the developer wants back, (the shape itself conforming to a table), and the query processor in the databases figures out how to efficiently traverse its internal data-structures in order to 'answer' this query correctly.
+There are **no** links which the application developer has to explicitly traverse so as to get the data: instead, the developer writes a query that lays out the 'shape' of the data that the developer wants back, (the shape itself conforming to a table), and the query processor in the database figures out how to efficiently traverse its internal data-structures in order to 'answer' this query correctly.
 In other words, all the developer has to deal with is the abstraction of a table/relation and the accompanying guarantees & constraints.

-One thing to note is that unlike the hierarchical and network model, the relational model doesn't really specify explicit links: again, all you have to work with are disparate tables.
-Instead, the relational model provides something way more powerful, a schema that it'll enforce come rain or shine.
+One thing to note (again) is that unlike the hierarchical and network model, the relational model doesn't really specify explicit links: again, all you have to work with are disparate tables.
+Instead, the relational model provides something way more powerful, a *schema*.
+The database will enforce this schema come rain or shine.
+Hence the 'C' in ACID - Consistency.
 At first, it's not apparent how a schema solves the problem of interlinks and relationships but we'll see how.
 As per the relational model, the column of each row has a domain that's specified in the schema.
 Before any insert or modification of a value, the database checks that the value belongs in its respective domain.
 If not, the db rejects the value and 'throws' an error.
 This is what's referred to as 'schema-on-write'.
 It is in contrast to some modern 'no-sql' databases that don't enforce any schema at the db level - hence developers have to check if the data conforms to some schema at the application level.
-This can be done before sending the data into the database for insertion/updating (e.g. if you've used mongoose before for mongodb or joi for couchdb).
+This can be done before sending the data into the database for insertion/updating (e.g. if you're using mongoose for mongodb or the joi library for couchdb in node.js).
 It's referred to as 'application-level schema'.
 Alternatively, for no-sql databases that don't support schemas, the application has to validate the data after reading it from the database i.e. 'schema-on-read'.

 Back to SQL and relational databases.
 When we declare a column as a foreign key what we are in fact doing is simply adding a constraint at the schema level.
 Zero 'links' are created.
 Instead the database ensures that for every non-null value we add at that column, a corresponding value that it is equal to it exists as a primary key in the referenced table.
 This is referred to as **Referential Integrity**.
 For the sake of being pedantic, referential integrity is more general, it does not require the referenced column to be a primary key- the exact term we're looking for is **foreign-key constraint**.